drflorianberger/TPUCU25/week1/master.md

 # The Master equation

-One of the most successful tools to describe stochastic processes of molecules and cellular events are continuous time Markov processes.
-These processes are memory-less and the most simple realization can be explained with a two-state system.
+One of the most successful tools to describe stochastic processes of molecules and cellular events is continuous time Markov processes.
+These processes are memory-less, and the most simple realization can be explained by a two-state system.

 Let's consider a system that can be in two states: state $(1)$ and state $(2)$.
 The system stochastically jumps between these two states.